fedarko/wotplot/README.md

 ## Installation

-Before installation, wotplot requires Python ≥ 3.6, NumPy, and SciPy.
+wotplot supports Python ≥ 3.6.
+You can install it and its dependencies using [pip](https://pip.pypa.io):
-If you have already installed these dependencies, you can install wotplot using the following command:

 ```
 pip install git+https://github.com/fedarko/wotplot.git